Medical expert of the article

 Symptoms of epileptic seizures

-For a long time there has been a lively discussion on whether epileptic seizures are the result of dysfunction of the entire central nervous system or only a limited group of neurons.
-At the same time, data that indicate the systemic nature of the disorder are more convincing.
-In the pathogenesis of seizures, anatomical, physiological and neurochemical brain resources are involved that ensure the spread of excessive hypersynchronous neuronal discharge from the epileptic focus, where intracellular registration reveals paroxysmal depolarization shift (PDS).
+There has been a lively debate for a long time about whether epileptic seizures are the result of dysfunction of the entire central nervous system or only a limited group of neurons.
+However, the data indicating the systemic nature of the disorder are more convincing.
+The pathogenesis of seizures involves anatomical, physiological and neurochemical resources of the brain, which ensure the spread of excessive hypersynchronous neuronal discharge from the epileptic focus, where paroxysmal depolarization shift (PDS) is detected during intracellular recording.

-Fundamental studies change the traditional ideas about the mechanisms of the development of epilepsy, especially focal seizures.
-Nevertheless, many questions remain unanswered, including: what systems are involved in the mechanism of development of generalized seizures, how seizures begin and end, what processes lead to the formation of an epileptic focus after brain damage, what role is played by the hereditary predisposition to the development of seizures , what explains the coincidence of some forms of epilepsy to certain phases of the development of the brain, why the abnormal electrical excitability manifests itself in different types ripadkov.
+Fundamental research is changing traditional ideas about the mechanisms of epilepsy development, especially focal seizures.
+However, many questions remain unanswered, including: what systems are involved in the mechanism of development of generalized seizures, how seizures begin and end, what processes lead to the formation of an epileptic focus after brain damage, what role does hereditary predisposition to seizure development play, what explains the association of some forms of epilepsy with certain phases of brain development, why abnormal electrical excitability manifests itself in different types of seizures.

 Classification of epileptic seizures

-International classification of epileptic seizures (simplified version)
+International Classification of Epileptic Seizures (simplified version)

 - sensory